Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Discussion

-\textbf{Overall Performance.} The best-performing model (XResNet1d50+GNLL on Calib) achieved up to 48\% of SBP estimates, and 64\% of DBP estimates in the top IEEE category (Grade A), i.e., with prediction errors below 5 mmHg.
-However, even with this model 41\% of SBP estimates and 25\% of DBP estimates fell into the lowest category (Grade D).
-For clinical applications, reducing the fraction of grade D is highly important, or at least identifying patient characteristics that allow to predict whether an unseen patient will belong to grade A or D. This task is referred to as out-of-model-scope detection \cite{ref51}, a task, which is closely related to out-of-distribution detection.
+\textbf{Overall Performance.} The best-performing model (XResNet1d50+GNLL on Calib) achieved up to 48\% of SBP estimates, and 64\% of DBP estimates in the top IEEE category (Grade A), i.e.\ with prediction errors $\leq$ 5 mmHg.
+However, even with this model, 41\% of SBP estimates, and 25\% of DBP estimates fell into the lowest category (Grade D).
+For clinical applications, reducing the fraction of grade D is highly important, or at least identifying patient characteristics that allow to predict whether an unseen patient will belong to grade A or D. This task is referred to as out-of-model-scope detection \cite{ref51}, a task which is closely related to out-of-distribution detection.
 Reliable uncertainty estimation is a commonly used approach for the latter and therefore also represents a promising direction for future research.
-More generally, it might be insightful to assess whether coarser prediction targets, i.e, framing blood pressure prediction as a classification target, could provide clinically meaningful insights, see \cite{ref52} for an exploration.
+More generally, it might be insightful to assess whether coarser prediction targets, i.e.\ framing BP prediction as a classification target, could provide clinically meaningful insights, see \cite{ref52} for an exploration.

 \textbf{Limitations of the VitalDB Dataset.} VitalDB is an intraoperative vital signs dataset.
 Key advantages are that it includes non-cardiac patients, and it is labelled with detailed information on surgical type, surgical approach, anaesthetic type, duration, and device.
 The dataset covers a wide age range, from neonates to adults.
 For this study, it was treated as a single dataset, but further disaggregation into subgroups would be essential to identify clinically meaningful features and assess their generalizability in wider healthcare settings.
 Furthermore, the dataset is not representative of the key application of PPG-based BP monitoring in wearables in the general population, because data were acquired from subjects during surgery rather than in daily life, using clinical pulse oximeters rather than wearable devices.
+It is also worth noting that since the recordings were obtained from anesthetized patients in the controlled surgical settings, the PPG signals contain minimal motion artifacts, and hence, it might result in optimistic performance estimates when compared to real-world wearable scenarios.

 \hypertarget{atrial-fibrillation-detection-1}{